Corrupt practices: Definition

 The result of an election can be challenged on the grounds that corrupt practices have taken place by the presentation of an election petition to the courts within the period of 21 days after the date of the election.
 If the election court which hears the petition determines that a corrupt practice has taken place, it issues a report finding the relevant individuals guilty.
 A candidate may be reported as personally guilty if they were directly involved with the corrupt practice, or if it was committed with their knowledge or consent.
 A candidate may also be reported as "guilty by his agents" where his election agent or those working on his campaign commit corrupt practices.

-Punishment
+Sanctions

-The punishments for corrupt practices fall into two broad categories: non-criminal sanctions, and criminal punishments.
+The sanctions for corrupt practices fall into two broad categories: non-criminal sanctions, and criminal punishments.
 The reporting, by an election court, of a person as guilty of a corrupt practice renders them immediately liable to the non-criminal sanctions, and they may additionally be prosecuted and subjected to the criminal punishments (but if they are prosecuted and acquitted, then the non-criminal sanctions are revoked).
 Where the election was not challenged by a petition at the time, but suspected corrupt practices are subsequently identified, a criminal prosecution can be instigated (but only within one year of the election concerned), and anyone found guilty is subject to both criminal punishment and the non-criminal sanctions.